yasmine96/Miwok/README.md

 ## then you click on Family sector.
 <img src='screenshots/img2.png'  width="400px" height="500px">

-## then you click onCcolors sector.
+## then you click on Colors sector.
 <img src='screenshots/img3.png'  width="400px" height="500px">

 ## then you click on Phrases sector.